 • TrOOP is only used to determine the threshold for Catastrophic Coverage.
 The Deductible, Initial Coverage period and Coverage Gap are not dependent on achieving any specific TrOOP level.
-The beneficiary or any party on behalf of the beneficiary may pay the beneficiary liabilities in these phases of the benefit.
+The

 • YTD gross covered drug costs determine if the beneficiary is in the Deductible phase, the Initial Coverage period or the Coverage Gap.
 YTD accumulated TrOOP costs greater than the OOP Threshold determine if the beneficiary is in Catastrophic Coverage.
 The Fixed Capitated demonstration plan discussed in Module 9 is the single exception.